75 mm gun M1917: Between World Wars

 Although World War I had shown that direct fire, light field guns like the M1917 lacked adequate firepower to destroy an entrenched enemy, the majority of combatants had large numbers of them and had little impetus to replace them.
 With a limited peacetime budget, the US Army like other armies opted to modernize its artillery by switching from horse traction to motor traction.

 In January, 1934, field conversion kits were collected at the Rock Island Arsenal and 48 were sent to Hawaii and 24 were sent to the Philippines.
 The kits included the same sprung axles, steel wheels, and pneumatic tires as the 75 mm M1897A4 that allow them to be towed at higher speeds.
 Of the 900 M1917s available roughly half were modernized to M1917A1 standards.

 World War II

 British service

 Early in World War II Britain lost many of its field guns in France, and the US transferred 395 M1917s to Britain, where its similarity to the 18-pounder made it useful for British home defence and training needs.
-Its British designation was "Ordnance QF 75mm on Carriage, 75mm /18 pr Mark 1PA".
+Its British designation was the Ordnance QF 75mm on Carriage, 75mm /18 pr Mark 1PA.

+Canadian Service

+At least 2 guns were mounted onboard the Canadian Number 1 Armored Train on the west coast from 1942 to 1943, one mounted at the front, and one at the rear.

 Finnish service

 Finland purchased 200 old guns from the United States for its Winter War against the USSR in 1940.
-They arrived too late to be used in that war but were designated "75 K/17 " and after necessary overhaul were used in the Continuation War from 1941, and many continued in use for training until the 1990s.
+They arrived too late to be used in that war but were designated "75 K/17" and after necessary overhaul were used in the Continuation War from 1941, and many continued in use for training until the 1990s.